destroyer246k/Arrays---String-in-cpp/README.md

 ### 2. Search an Element in Array
 **Algorithm:**
+The program searches for a specific element in an array and prints its positions and count.
+It uses a loop and conditional check to compare each value.
 1. Start.
 2. Read the number of elements n.
 3. Declare array marks[n] and input values.